Lamborghini Countach: North America

 The United States is Lamborghini's biggest market and has traditionally been the largest market in the world for expensive cars such as exotic sports cars.
-However neither the Countach, nor its closest competitor, the Ferrari Berlinetta Boxer, were built from the factory to meet United States or Canadian safety and emissions regulations.
+However, neither the Countach, nor its closest competitor, the Ferrari Berlinetta Boxer, were built from the factory to meet United States or Canadian safety and emissions regulations.

 Americans purchased the Countach anyway, and individual consumers paid to modify each vehicle to meet United States Environmental Protection Agency and United States Department of Transportation regulations.
 This was known as the grey market era (1976-1988).
 While the Countach, Ferrari Berlinetta Boxer, and Range Rover were among the first such vehicles, the infrastructure they created allowed the "grey market" to reach 66,900 vehicles in 1985.

 In 1985, with the introduction of the 5000 QV, a U.S. specification model was produced by the factory, meeting United States federal safety and emissions regulations.
-Changes to the American specification models included larger energy-absorbing bumpers, as the original bumper design did not meet the American "5 mile per hour" regulation (1974-1981), and a Bosch K-Jetronic fuel injection system.
+Changes to the American specification models included larger energy-absorbing bumpers, as the original bumper design did not meet the American "5 mile per hour" regulation (1974–1981), and a Bosch K-Jetronic fuel injection system.
 Many owners removed the bumpers immediately or received their new cars without bumpers installed.

 American federal law exempts all vehicles older than 25 years from all design, safety, and emission regulations.
 Therefore, any original Countach can be freely imported into the US and registered for unrestricted road use in states that permit such activity.

 Special versions

 Walter Wolf Countach

-In 1975, Walter Wolf, a wealthy Canadian businessman and owner of the Wolf F1 Racing team in the 1970s, purchased an LP400; however, he was not satisfied with the LP400's engine and asked Gianpaolo Dallara to create a special high-power version of the Countach.
+In 1975, Walter Wolf, a wealthy Canadian businessman and owner of the Wolf F1 Racing team in the 1970s, purchased an LP400; however, he was not satisfied with the LP400's engine and asked Giampaolo Dallara to create a special high-power version of the Countach.
 Dallara was the former chief engineer at Lamborghini and had founded his own company, Dallara Automobili, in 1972.
 Dallara modified chassis 1120148 to create the "Walter Wolf Special" with an engine identical to the 5.0 L engine from the original 1971 LP500 prototype, which generated 333 kW at 7,900 rpm and enabled the car to attain a theoretical maximum speed of 315 or 324 km/h.
 This model also featured upgraded wheels, Pirelli P7 tyres, flared arches, and front and rear spoilers, all features that would become integrated on future Countach's starting with the LP400 S. Wolf's car was painted red with black flared arches, was designated "LP500 S" like the standard Countach model from the 1980s, and was the key stepping stone that led to the development of these later production models.

 Two subsequent Wolf Specials were produced, the first, painted Bugatti blue, No. 1120202 was kept by the factory, and the last, a darker navy blue, No. 1121210 was the very first LP400 S and presented at the 1978 Geneva Motor Show.
 Both of the later Wolf cars used the original 5.0-litre engine commissioned by Wolf, transplanted to each car in turn.